DadeOrsu/DSS_answers/Part1.md

    - The processing capacity available for password cracking has increased dramatically.
    - The use of sophisticated algorithms to generate potential passwords.
    - Studying examples and structures of actual passwords in use.

 ---
+#### 6. Discuss the policies to strength the password management and how they can be enforced (proactive password checking, complex password policy, etc.)

+Modern approaches to strength the password include the complex password policy that consists in forcing users to pick stronger passwords.

+**Password selection strategies**
+- **User education**: users can be told the importance of using hard to guess passwords and can be provided with guidelines for selecting strong passwords.
+- **Computer generated passwords**: users have trouble remembering them.
+- **Reactive password checking**: system periodically runs its own password cracker to find guessable passwords.
+- **Complex password policy**: User is allowed to select his own password, but the system checks if the password is allowable.
+If not, rejects it.
+Goal is to eliminate guessable passwords while allowing the user to select password easy to remember.

+**Proactive password checking**
+- **Rule enforcement**: specific rules that passwords must adhere to.
+- **Password checker**: compiler a large dictionary of "bad" passwords not to use.
+- But how to make a fast password check?
+  - Bloom filter, used to implement password checkers
+  - Exploits k hash functions to build tables of hash values
+  - Check desired password against this table
+  - It's probabilistic, efficient way to check if a password is in the dictionary of forbidden

+---